icflorescu/aspa-express/readme.md

 ## Usage

+**Warning:
-**Warning: Keep your asset files in a separate folder outside your main web application directory and _don't put anything directly in the public web folder, as it will be overwritten during the build process!_...
-Read more about it [here](https://github.com/icflorescu/aspa)**
+Keep your asset files in a separate folder outside your main web application directory and _don't put anything directly in the public web folder, as it will be overwritten during the build process!_...
+Read more about this [here](https://github.com/icflorescu/aspa).**

 I. Add dependency in `package.json`: